 For sports fans and indeed for anyone who travels a lot it’s a very worthwhile investment as this practice of restricting access based on location is extremely common.
 Indeed nearly every US TV station does the same and you’ll find you’ll get blocked from them when leaving the US.
 Using the VPN you can bypass these too, though.
 All you need to do is to connect to a US server instead of a UK one to restore access when you’re outside the country.

-So that’s it, the software we use is called . and indeed we’ve been using it now for over ten years primarily to access UK television but also channels in different countries too including the US versions of Netflix and Hulu.
+So that’s it, the software we use is called . and indeed we’ve been using it now for over ten years primarily to access UK television and watch Match of the Day online.
+Yet it also opens up hundreds of channels in different countries too including the US, Canadian and French channels too.

 Give the . and see for yourself, never get blocked again and surf the web in complete privacy.by